Spartanlasergun/Advanced_Level_Statistics/Exercise_1i/Readme.md

 and $s_x = bs_y$

+### Disclaimer:
-### Disclaimer: Some of the questions in this exercise appear to be intentionally misleading.
+Some of the questions in this exercise appear to be intentionally misleading.
 The first question asks for solutions using a coding formula even though the raw datsets are given.
 The last three questions ask for solutions to the mean and standard deviations 'using a method of coding'.
-I'm not sure what is meant by this and the answers as are given in the text, reflect a typical mean and standard deviation calculation for a raw dataset.
-I am unlcear as to the intentions of the authors with respect to these issue.
+I'm not sure what is meant by this, as the answers given in the text reflect a typical mean and standard deviation calculation for a raw dataset.
+The intentions of the authors are unclear with respect to these issues.